robtweed/qewd-conduit/README.md

 Although QEWD is a Node.js-based platform, you'll see that the way in which the back-end has been able to be developed is quite different from what you'd expect.
-Whilst it's all been written in JavaScript, there's no asynchronous logic, even for the database manipulation.
+Whilst it's all been written in JavaScript, the persistent JavaScript Object manipulation logic (which is physically interacting with the database) is not asynchronous.
 That's possible due to QEWD's master process / queue / worker process-pool architecture.

 The RealWorld Conduit initiative also allows direct comparisons to be made in terms of back-end performance.
-I think you'll be favourably impressed by the performance of *qewd-conduit* which is largely down to the lightning-fast performance of the underlying database (IRIS or Cach&eacute;) and the
-[in-process Node.js database interface](https://github.com/chrisemunt/mg-dbx) used by QEWD.
+I think you'll be favourably impressed by the performance of *qewd-conduit* which is largely down to the lightning-fast performance of the underlying databases (YottaDB, IRIS or Cach&eacute;) and the [in-process Node.js database interface](https://github.com/chrisemunt/mg-dbx) used by QEWD.

 What may be less easy to appreciate is the speed of development when using the different